mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 - `grace-oam` — fp64 `grace_fm(...)` → the recast fp32 `TPCalculator(...)`.
 - MatterSim — `mattersim-v1-1M` → `mattersim-v1-5M`
   (`MatterSim-v1.0.0-5M.pth`).
-- `pet-oam-xl`, `pet-omat-xl` — `dtype=torch.float32` pinned explicitly.
+- `pet-oam-xl` — `dtype=torch.float32` pinned explicitly.
 - `nequip` — checkpoint path moves under `../data/models/`.

-The MACE and ORB entries are unchanged across the trees here — the only stage where that is true.
+- `orb-v3-direct`, `pet-omat-xl` — present only in the updated tree.

+Every entry the two panels share apart from those is unchanged here — MACE and ORB included, which is true of no other stage.

 The schema differs as well. `paper_configs` entries carry only `name`, `package`, `imports`, `calculator_expr` and a `<package>_version`.